kbrowngithub/bamazon/README.md

   - All queries to the database were implemented using the mysql node package.

 Display:
-  - Query results are formatted for display to the user using the console.table node package.
+  - Query results for the Supervisor report were formatted for display to the user using the console.table node package.

 Node Dependencies:
     - "console.table": "^0.10.0",